hapi-server/server-java/README.md

 on the data sources feeding into the server.

 This will be a Java servlet which implements the HAPI protocol (version 3.1), using plugins written and maintained by the data steward.
-How these plugs connect will be documented below, and may evolve as the server matures, but the intent is that plugins for the Python server might also be used with this server implementation.
+How these plugins connect will be documented below, and may evolve as the server matures, but the intent is that plugins for the Python server might also be used with this server implementation.